Last Updated on February 22, 2026 by Kate Noble

 How to get there

 Dubai has regular flights to New Delhi, as well as less frequent flights direct to Jaipur.
-Flights are extremely reasonable and come in at under £200 for a return in most cases (note the Jaipur flights are a little bit anti social with their timings!!).
-In terms of getting around your best bet is hiring a driver which is usually very reasonable and avoids you having to rush for trains (although trains are an option).
-Driving yourself is not!
+Flights are extremely reasonable, which is a bonus too.
+In terms of getting around, your best bet is hiring a driver, which is usually very reasonable and avoids you having to rush for trains.
+Although trains are an option, driving yourself is not!

 Where to stay

 On my shortlist for Jaipur would be the Royal Heritage Haveli.
-This hotel is a converted 18th-century Rajasthani hunting lodge and the pictures and reviews have sold it for me.
-If you’re looking for a relaxed setting with the wow factor and are happy to stay outside of the centre then the Alila Fort Bishangarh doesn’t really get more wow.
-The Alilia brand is worth looking at more generally (I’ve got my eye on one of their resorts in Oman too!).
-In terms of Agra, location is king so choose one of the centrally located chain hotels.
-Boring perhaps, but this is all about visiting the Taj Mahal so practicality is important.
-Having said that, obviously if money was no object then look no further than The Oberoi Amarvilas, but otherwise make do with practical!
+This hotel is a converted 18th-century Rajasthani hunting lodge, and the pictures and reviews have sold it for me.
+If you’re looking for a relaxed setting with the wow factor and are happy to stay outside of the centre, then the Alila Fort Bishangarh doesn’t really get more wow.
+This hotel brand (part of Hyatt) is worth looking at more generally (I’ve got my eye on one of their resorts in Oman too!).
+In terms of Agra, location is king, so choose one of the centrally located chain hotels.
+Boring perhaps, but this is all about visiting the Taj Mahal, so practicality is important.
+Having said that, obviously if money were no object, then look no further than The Oberoi Amarvilas, but otherwise make do with practical!

 When to visit

 Time your visit carefully to avoid the seriously hot Spring/Summer and monsoon season.
-Early November – February are the best times to make the most out of your visit.
+Early November to February are the best times to make the most out of your visit.

 Salalah, Oman